 My Personal Review Of The Six Different Types Of Concrete And Cement Crafts Mixes

-This review is based on what I’ve learned so far about the six different types of cement and concrete mixes through these tests.
+This review is based on what I’ve learned so far about the six different types of cement and concrete mixes specifically for making crafts, through these tests.

 What’s the best concrete mix for crafts?

-There’s no perfect concrete or cement, it’s what works best for you, your project and what’s available in your location.
+There’s no perfect concrete or cement, the best mix is what works best for you, your project and what’s available in your location.
 What’s my favorite?

 If I need a cement that has a longer working time, at the time of writing, Top n’ Bond will be my cement mix of choice.